donnapep/book-review/README.md

 * Full documentation for the WordPress Book Review Plugin can be found on my [blog](http://donnapeplinskie.com/wordpress-book-review-plugin/).
 * Follow me on [Google+](https://plus.google.com/u/0/+DonnaPeplinskie/posts), [Twitter](https://twitter.com/donnapep) or [LinkedIn](http://www.linkedin.com/in/donnapeplinskie).
 * If you have questions or suggestions, please post them in the forum that can be found on the Support tab.

+## About Me ##
+* I’m a front-end web developer with a fondness for WordPress.
+I blog about web development at [donnapeplinskie.com](http://donnapeplinskie.com/).
+* I’m a developer advocate for [Rise Vision](http://risevision.com/).
+* I’m author of the [WordPress Book Review Plugin](http://wordpress.org/plugins/book-review/) and [WordPress Date and Time Widget](http://wordpress.org/plugins/date-and-time-widget/).
+* I’m founder and contributor of the [Book Wookie](http://bookwookie.ca) book blog.

 ## Changelog ##